Gaius Asinius Pollio: Role in civil war

-As civil war brewed between Mark Antony and Octavian, Pollio vacillated, but ultimately threw in his lot with Mark Antony.
+As civil war brewed between Mark Antony and Octavian, Pollio vacillated, but ultimately supported Mark Antony.
 Antony, Lepidus, and Octavian soon joined forces in the Second Triumvirate.
 In their series of bloody proscriptions, Pollio's father-in-law, Lucius Quintius, was one of the first to be marked for assassination.
 He fled by sea, but committed suicide by throwing himself overboard.
 In the division of the provinces, Gaul fell to Antony, who entrusted Pollio with the administration of Gallia Transpadana (the part of Cisalpine Gaul between the Po and the Alps).
 In superintending the distribution of the Mantuan territory amongst the veterans, he used his influence to save the property of the poet Virgil from confiscation.